-We have documented our understanding of the arrangements the Chief Constable has in place for each of these three specified reporting criteria, gathering sufficient evidence to support our risk assessment and commentary in our Auditor's Annual Report.
-In undertaking our work, we have considered whether there is evidence to suggest that there are significant weaknesses in arrangements.
+We document our understanding of the arrangements the Chief Constable has in place for each of these three specified reporting criteria, gathering sufficient evidence to support our risk assessment and commentary in our Auditor's Annual Report.
+In undertaking our work, we consider whether there is evidence to suggest that there are significant weaknesses in arrangements.